tsgates/arch-wiki-markdown/wiki/PHC.md

 phc-k8 if you have an AMD-K8-series one.

-Next you need to compile the module for your kernel; this will also be necessary after a kernel update.
+Next you need to compile the module for your kernel; this will also be necessary after a kernel update (but see the section below on using DKMS to automate this).

  You need to have linux-headers and/or linux-lts-headers installed to be able to build the module.

 Type: